Windows Server Backup vs Cloud Backup: What MSPs Need to Know

 No Monitoring or Alerting

 WSB logs backup results to the Windows Event Log, but it does not proactively alert administrators when backups fail.
 Identifying failures requires actively checking the Event Log or configuring third-party monitoring.
+In practice, this means backup failures often go unnoticed until a client needs to restore data.

 When Windows Server Backup Makes Sense